m4tx/tundra/README.md

 * GTK+ 3

 ### How to build
+Make sure you have executed `git clone --recursive`, so the submodules are cloned as well.
 Tundra uses [*Cargo*](https://doc.rust-lang.org/cargo/) as its package manager and build system.
 It can be built by executing `cargo build` in the project root directory.
 For the release version, execute `cargo build --release`.

 ### Snap
 After you have installed [*snap*](https://snapcraft.io/) and *snapcraft* execute `snapcraft` in the project root directory to build the Snap package.